Windows developer FAQ

 For more info about UWP migration, see Migrate from UWP to the Windows App SDK.

 Yes, upgraded apps can be published without having to update your application's identity.
 Users who have the old version will get updated to the new version.
 This guidance applies only to desktop apps.
-Xbox, HoloLens, and Surface Hub apps can't migrate to WinUI 3.
+Xbox, HoloLens, and Surface Hub apps can't migrate to WinUI.

 Where can I find Windows App SDK migration guidance?

-Do I need to use XAML markup if I want to use WinUI 3?
+Do I need to use XAML markup if I want to use WinUI?

 No. UI controls can be created in code.
-But there are many benefits to representing your WinUI 3 UI in the form of declarative XAML markup, such as improved developer experience.
+But there are many benefits to representing your WinUI user interface in the form of declarative XAML markup, such as improved developer experience.

-If you're migrating from UWP to WinUI 3, you'll probably be able to reuse a lot of your XAML markup and UI-related code (but you'll have to update some of the syntax).
-If you're migrating from WPF to WinUI 3, you'll be able to reuse a lot of the concepts, but the control set and APIs will be different.
+If you're migrating from UWP to WinUI, you'll probably be able to reuse a lot of your XAML markup and UI-related code (but you'll have to update some of the syntax).
+If you're migrating from WPF to WinUI, you'll be able to reuse a lot of the concepts, but the control set and APIs will be different.

-No. We recognize that this is a gap in the WinUI 3 developer experience.
+Not yet.
+We recognize that this is a gap in the WinUI developer experience.
 Tools like XAML Hot Reload can help in many scenarios.
+Work has started on a Visual Studio UI designer for WinUI in Windows App SDK 1.7, but there isn't a timeline for the release of this feature yet.

 Does Windows App SDK include WinUI 3?